chenyang4278/chenyang4278/README.md

 ## About Me

 Hi, I’m Chen!
-I'm a Computer Science and Statistics Student at Purdue.
+I'm a Computer Science and Applied Statistics Student at Purdue.

-Right now I'm focusing on building a strong foundation in math, programming, and machine learning.

 Currently working on something I think will benefit my peers at my university :D

 ---

 ### Interests
-- ML models and its applications
-- Mathematical reasoning and proofs
-- Clean system and software design
+- ...
-- Calisthenics :)
+- ...

 ---